 If you are installing the solar attic fan by yourself, you would not have to worry about labor costs.
 But you may have to get some tools if you do not have them already.
 However, if you choose to get a certified installer to do the job, you will pay for labor.
 For a roof-mounted solar attic fan, you only need a roofer and an electrician.

-The roofer will mount the solar attic fans on the roof and charge around $40 to $75 per hour.
+Depending on the roof type, the roofer will mount the solar attic fans on the roof and charge around $40 to $75 per hour.
 The electrician, on the other hand, will help you install the solar panels correctly.
 Electricians charge around $40 to $100 per hour.

 For a gable-mounted attic fan, you may also need a carpenter to install the fans for you if there is no space in your gable already.
 Carpenters charge around $60 to $70 per hour.